Assessment in Key Stage 1

 Teacher assessment is an ongoing and important part of the teaching process at St Alphege.
 It is used to inform teachers of the next steps in a child’s learning and enables them to plan individualised work at an appropriate level.
 Assessments are also used to track progress over the year and support early identification of any particular areas where more focus, practice and support may be required.

 Assessments and ongoing marking and discussion with children, families and between staff inform tracking of pupil achievement and progress.
 As a school, we track this through ‘The St Alphege Steps' assessment framework.
 These are a series of graduated assessment statements that our staff use to assessment the children's progress throughout the year.
-To download copies of the assessment steps, please click the tab on the left.
+To view the assessment steps, please click on the Steps documents below.

 At the end of KS1, progress is deemed to be at one of three stages:

 - Progress and learning is seen as ‘working towards the expected standard’ if it is not yet in line with the curriculum expectations for that age.

 - Progress and learning is ‘working at the expected standard’ if it is in line with the curriculum expectations for that age.

 - Progress and learning is ‘working at a greater depth within the expected standard’ if it is above the curriculum expectations for that age.

 Phonics Screening Assessment